jmgilman/vssh-go/README.md

 ### Authentication
 When you call VaultSSH it performs a few things on startup:

-1. Checks if the given identity already has an associated signed (and valid) certificate and connects if it does
+1. Checks if the given identity already has an associated signed (and valid) certificate and connects if it does.
+Note that this step is skipped if the `--only-sign` flag is passed as it always results in signing the public key.
 2. If there is no valid certificate, it will ensure the configured Vault server is available (not sealed or uninitialized) and then attempt to find a vault token at `$VAULT_TOKEN`.
 3. If it finds a token, it will proceed to verify it is still alive and active.
 If the token is not alive, or no token